Defensible Space Evaluations / Consultations (Tree Removal Permitting)

 Defensible space is proving to be effective in many recent large fires near the Lake Tahoe Basin.
 This video illustrates how effective defensible space can be.

 The purpose of “Defensible Space” is to reduce the likelihood of a home or structure igniting from a wildland fire.
 Wildfires typically ignite homes in two ways.
 The first and most important is by burning embers.
-Click this link to see a discussion by Jack Cohen of the interaction of wildfire and structures.
+Click here to see a discussion by Jack Cohen of the interaction of wildfire and structures.

 Note that home ignition and the types of wildfire that cause firefighter and civilian deaths are very different.
 Your home is far more resilient than many people imagine.
 This fact gives us our opportunity to stop home ignitions, even during extreme fire conditions.